Perth WA · 50+ lenders compared

 Yes, if you have sufficient equity.
 Rolling higher-interest debt into your home loan can significantly reduce monthly outgoings.
 However, you’re extending the repayment term, so it’s important to understand the full picture.
 We’ll model the numbers honestly before recommending anything.

 Pre-approval means a lender has assessed your finances and indicated they’d likely lend up to a certain amount, subject to finding a suitable property.
-Full approval is granted once a specific property has been valued and assessed by the lender.
-Pre-approval puts you in a stronger position when making offers and helps you buy with confidence.
+Full approval is granted once a specific property has been valued and assessed.
+Pre-approval puts you in a stronger position when making offers.

 We recommend reviewing every 2–3 years, or whenever your circumstances change significantly.
-The lending market evolves constantly — a loan that was competitive when you took it out may no longer be.
+The lending market evolves constantly.
 We offer free ongoing loan reviews for all our clients, with no obligation to act.

 Free consultation.
 No obligation.
 We’ll come to you — home, office, or wherever suits.
 Day, evening, or weekend.